Isabel Hardman: Personal life

 Hardman began a relationship with the politician John Woodcock in summer 2016.
 In November 2019, Woodcock announced he and Hardman were expecting a child.
 Hardman gave birth to a son on 12 May 2020.
-On 30 July 2021, the couple married in a small ceremony at Barrow-in-Furness's registry office.
-This gave Hardman the title Lady Walney as the wife of a baron.
+On 30 July 2021, the couple married in a small ceremony at Barrow-in-Furness's register office.
+As a wife of a peer, she is entitled to use the title of Lady Walney, although she does not appear to use it.